chenjinqian/chenjinqian.github.io/index.md

 ---
 layout: page
 title: Home Page
-tagline: Supporting tagline
 ---
 {% include JB/setup %}

 This is Home Page of JinQian Chen.
+This blog is powered by Jekyll, and hosted on github page.

 ## About

 I am ChenJinQian.
-Here is my personal blog.

-It is my own kingdom.
-Here I am, here I speak.
+Here is my home page.
+This is the place where I will record and share things I have learn, and post some personal articles.

 ## Recent Posts